TotallyInformation/TotallyInformation.github.io/_github-pages/github-pages-issues.md

 * The documentation states that all you need to do to enable Disqus is to add your shortcode to `_config.yml`.
 However, this is not quite correct as Disqus in only added to posts and not to pages or collection documents, nor to the home page.

-* The main menu does not work as documented.
-You are supposed to be able to overwrite the list of pages from `_config.yml` but this doesn't appear to work.
+* The main menu does not work quite as expected.
+If a page doesn't have a title, it is ignored, not terribly safe an assumption since an xml document might have a title but shouldn't be shown or perhaps a page needed in the menu doesn't have/need a title.

 ## Jekyll Issues